smastrom/cypress-wait-frames/README.md

 })
 ```

-:warning: Bear in mind that this kind of usage is intended for those methods which return coordinates such as `getBBox` on a SVGElement.
+:warning: Bear in mind that this kind of usage is intended for those methods which return primitives such as `getBBox` on a `circle` element.
 You can't call methods with arity greater than 0 or with more than 1 nested property that doesn't return a primitive.

 ### Multiple properties